-As the UK prepares to leave the EU on 29th March 2019, the full impact of Brexit on the Irish border area remains undefined and getting answers to the questions posed may still take some time.
-ICBAN developed a Policy Paper on Brexit in March 2017, noting and respecting the differing political positions on our Management Board.
+Although the UK has now left EU, the full impact of Brexit and the NI Protocol on the Irish border area remains undefined, with answers to many questions remaining outstanding.
+ICBAN developed a Policy Paper on Brexit in March 2017, noting and respecting the differing political positions of our Management Board.
 It was agreed that the organisation would work towards highlighting any opportunities or concerns and to withstand any negative consequences arising from the Brexit process.

-report released in November 2017.
-The report presents eight core findings that are highly relevant to Brexit negotiations and has gained significant coverage in local, national and international media, and been widely referenced across the UK, Ireland and Europe, as well as in Egypt and India.
+The initial report, ‘Bordering on Brexit: The views of local communities in the Central Border Region of Ireland/Northern Ireland’ was released in November 2017.
+The report presented eight core findings that are highly relevant to the Brexit negotiations.
+It gained significant coverage in local, national and international media, and was widely referenced across the UK, Ireland and Europe, as well as in Egypt and India.